allenye66/Computer-Vision-Lip-Reading-2.0/README.md

 ## Files/Folders

 - `writeup.pdf`: a detailed documentation of my entire project.
+To view the gifs, please visit [here](https://docs.google.com/document/d/1FLVwjXf4BfxgjIBl9CszCMwwwQ-Tm0crAv71qGPmLCM/edit).

 - `/data/collect.py`: This script is used to collect the data for training the speech recognition model.
 It records audio clips of people speaking the different commands and saves them to a directory.